johnnyreilly/typescript-go-considered-brilliant/README.md

 It's very unlikely that TypeScript 7 will work with `ts-loader`s type checking mode, without significant refactoring.
 It's possible that `ts-loader` might be able to support transpilation only mode with minimal changes.
 What does this mean for the future of `ts-loader` (and by extension, other tooling built on TypeScript)?
 Well, there will be an impact.
 This might be the natural end of the road for `ts-loader`.
 It's also possible that it could continue onwards, but supporting transpilation only.
 But that is uncertain.
 Also, there already alternatives that perform that role, such as `esbuild-loader` and `swc-loader`.

 Some tooling will have a natural path forwards.
 For instance, `typescript-eslint` will continue onwards with TypeScript 7.
-[CHECK WITH JOSH]
+The TypeScript team are planning to help with typed linting with the new, faster APIs.
+So this means that ESLint (which many people are used to using), will become faster, as TypeScript becomes faster.

-But tooling that depends upon internal TypeScript APIs that are going to radically change may cease to be in their current forms.
-It will vary project by project, but expect change.
+However, it's likely that tooling that depends upon internal TypeScript APIs which are going to radically change, may cease to be in their current forms.
+This will vary project by project, but expect change.
 And this is fine.
 Change is a constant.

 ## Was Go a good choice?